 So, what do you do when you’re just about at your wit’s end because your child won’t do their homework, put away their toys or brush their teeth just yet?
 What do you do when your every request is met with “just five more minutes”?
 Here are several strategies that could help.

-Proven tips to deal with a lazy child
+How to motivate a lazy child

 “Autonomy granting” is a term used by development psychologists to refer to the assumption that parents are initially responsible for decision-making and then transfer that right to children through parent-controlled processes.